Jonathan Michaelesemail: email@example.com

 Travis Lueck -- Wide Receivers

 One of the more familiar faces on campus is Chap Nelson '82, who has served as Colby's equipment manager since 1985.
 In that role, the Clinton, Maine, native and Lawrence High School graduate oversees the procurement and maintenance of equipment and uniforms for all of the school's varsity teams, as well as the myriad of club and intramural sports offered by the College.
 Nelson graduated from Colby with a degree in administrative sciences, then attended The Ohio State University where he earned a master's degree in athletic administration in 1984.
 Nelson returned to Colby in 1985 as the equipment manager.
-He also has been active as an assistant baseball coach at Colby for more than 20 seasons.
+He also has been active as an assistant baseball coach at Colby for nearly 25 seasons.